PathML

 Note: these instructions are for Linux.
 Commands may be different for other platforms.

-conda create --name pathml python=3.8
+conda create --name pathml python=3.9

 conda activate pathml

-Install OpenJDK 8:
+Install OpenJDK

-conda install openjdk==8.0.152
+conda install -c conda-forge 'openjdk<=18.0'

-Install PathML from PyPI:
+Install PathML from PyPI

 pip install pathml

-Clone repo:
+Clone repository

 git clone https://github.com/Dana-Farber-AIOS/pathml.git